Below are answers to Testing Services' most commonly asked questions.

 If you have more questions regarding language placement at TMCC, please contact the Humanities Department.

 Any student who would like to be placed for their foreign language requirement may take the placement exam.
-It is recommended that students who are Spanish heritage speakers take SPAN 226 and SPAN 227; however, they may take the placement exam.
+It is recommended that students who are Spanish heritage speakers talk to the Humanities Department first.

-No. You must use the same exam (GED, HiSET or TASC) and the same test version (i.e. you cannot combine a GED 2012 series with a GED 2014 series exam).
+No, you must use the same exam whether that is GED or HiSET and the same test version (i.e. you cannot combine a GED 2012 series with a GED 2014 series).